-Drill a 30mm hole on the left front of the lower cowl, 100mm below the bottom lip of the air inlet and 180mm to the left of the propeller centreline.
-Sand the back of the flange (from Card # 25JT) and around the inside of the cowl around the hole.
+Drill a 30mm hole on the left front of the lower cowl, 100mm below the bottom lip of the air

+Sand the back of the flange (from Card # J25) and around the inside of the cowl around the hole.

 Mix a small batch of 5-minute Araldite and flock and fix the flange into place.